Webcampak/core/README.md

 ```
 bash <(curl -s https://raw.githubusercontent.com/Webcampak/core/master/init/install/install.Ubuntu16.04.sh)
 ```
-After installation connect to your Webcampak's IP via https
+After installation connect to your Webcampak's IP via https.

+*Note*: Webcampak has been pre-configured and tested using system user "webcampak", you will need to replace paths if you want to use a different username.

 ## Directory Structure

 - apps/: API, UI and CLI.
+- config/: Webcampak configuration files.
 - i18n/: Language files used for internationalization.
 Using gettext for the most part.
 - install/: Install script(s) and system configuration files
 - resources/: Common assets available to all components